Concepts

 }

-• Get info about multiple certificates: GET /tyk/certs/<cert-id1>,<cert-id2>,<cert-id3>.
-Returns array of meta info objects, similar to above.
+.
+Returns array of meta info objects, similar to above. - List all certificate IDs:

-• List all certificate IDs: GET /tyk/certs.
-Returns: { "certs": "<cert-id1>", "<cert-id2>", ... }
+{ "certs": "<cert-id1>", "<cert-id2>", ... }

 The Dashboard Admin API is very similar, except for a few minor differences:

 Certificate storage uses a hex encoded certificate SHA256 fingerprint as its ID.
-When used with the Dashboard API, Tyk additionally appends the organisation id to the certificate fingerprint.
+When used with the Dashboard API, Tyk additionally appends the organization id to the certificate fingerprint.
 It means that certificate IDs are predictable, and you can check certificates by their IDs by manually generating certificate SHA256 fingerprint using the following command:

 openssl x509 -noout -fingerprint -sha256 -inform pem -in <cert>.

 You may notice that you can’t get the raw certificate back, only its meta information.
 This is to ensure security.
 Certificates with private keys have special treatment and are encoded before storing.
-If a private key is found it will be encrypted with AES256 algorithm 3 using the security.private_certificate_encoding_secret secret, defined in tyk.conf file.
-Otherwise, the certificate will use the secret value in tyk.conf.
+If a private key is found it will be encrypted with AES256 algorithm 3 using the security.private_certificate_encoding_secret

 MDCB

-To solve this issue, you need to set security.private_certificate_encoding_secret in the MDCB configuration file to the same value as specified in your management Gateway configuration file.
-By knowing the original secret, MDCB will be able to decode private keys, and send them to client without password.
-Using a secure connection between slave Gateways and MDCB is required in this case.
-See MDCB setup page for use_ssl usage.
+in the MDCB configuration file to the same value as specified in your management Gateway configuration file.
+By knowing the original secret, MDCB will be able to decode private keys, and

 Tyk allows you to define a list of trusted certificates at the API level or Gateway (global) level.
-If you are updating API definition programmatically or via files, you need to set following the keys in your API definition: use_mutual_tls_auth to true, and client_certificates as an array of strings - certificate IDs.
+If you are updating API definition programmatically or via files, you need to set following the keys in your API

 From the Tyk Dashboard, to do the same from the API Designer Core settings section you need to select Mutual TLS authentication mode from the Authentication section, and allow the certificates using the built-in widget, as below:

-If all your APIs have a common set of certificates, you can define them in your Gateway configuration file via the security.certificates.apis key - string array of certificate IDs or paths.
+If all your APIs have a common set of certificates, you can define them in your Gateway configuration file via the security.certificates.apis

 Select Strip Authorization Data to strip any authorization data from your API requests.

-Be aware that mutual TLS authorisation has special treatment because it is not “authentication” and does not provide any identifying functionality, like keys, so you need to mix it with another authentication modes options like Auth Key or Keyless.
+Be aware that mutual TLS authorization has special treatment because it is not “authentication” and does not provide any identifying functionality, like keys, so you need to mix it with another authentication modes options like Auth Key or Keyless.
 On the dashboard, you need to choose Use multiple auth mechanism in the Authentication mode drop-down, where you should select Mutual TLS and another option which suits your use-case.

-Fallback to HTTP Authorisation
+Fallback to HTTP Authorization

 The TLS protocol has no access to the HTTP payload and works on the lower level; thus the only information we have at the TLS handshake level is the domain.
 In fact, even a domain is not included into a TLS handshake by default, but there is TLS extension called SNI (Server Name Indication) which allows the client to send the domain name to the TLS handshake level.

-However, Tyk will gracefully fallback to a client certificate authorisation at the HTTP level in cases when you want to have multiple mutual TLS protected APIs on the same domain, or you have clients that do not support the SNI extension.
+However, Tyk will gracefully fallback to a client certificate authorization at the HTTP level in cases when you want to have multiple mutual TLS protected APIs on the same domain, or you have clients that do not support the SNI extension.
 No additional configuration is needed.
 In case of such fallback, instead of getting TLS error, a client will receive 403 HTTP error.

 Authentication